dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-20-cyberpunk-2077-shard-world.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
-<span class="cyberpunk-lightgreen">Can be found in Konpeki Plaza, after taking out the first two Arasaka Guards.<br>
+<span class="cyberpunk-lightgreen">Can be found in Konpeki Plaza, after taking out the first two Arasaka Guards.
+<br><br>
 Can be found inside Hiromi Sato's apartment in Megabuilding H8, on a table near the door to his office.</span><br>
 They make their homes on mountaintops, in rivers and oceans, on city streets and on every megabuilding floor with the number 4 in it, even in your washing machine or infovisor.
 Some appear in concrete places, while others simply haunt a specific person.
 They're there when you hear a strange noise in the middle of the desert.
 They're there when you feel like someone's watching you, although there's not a soul in sight.
 They're there when you glimpse something out of the corner of your eye, something nobody else seems to notice, but you were just at the ripperdoc's for your checkup!
 <br><br>